Gaffney-Labs/prayerbits/README.md

     * Starting prayer
     * Final prayer
   * Translations
-  * Accessibility
-    * Vibration and LED for the deaf orants
-    * Different beeps for different prayers, for the blind
-    * Input for quadraplegics
-  * **FOSS/H project**
   * Debounce inputs with this: https://www.arduino.cc/en/tutorial/switch
   * Multiple chaplets, with support for generic format
   * Rotary encoder, with "Amen" button